yukangZhuu/vision-voice-localization-camera/README.md

 # Vision & Voice Localization Camera

-This is a repository for UCLA ECEM202A / CSM213A projects.
+This is a repository for UCLA ECEM202A / CSM213A project by Yukang Zhu and Hanyi Duan.

 Check out the presentation web page [here](https://yukangzhuu.github.io/vision-voice-localization-camera/)!